TG-Techie/cp_cpython_add_backs/README.md

 'from cp_cpython_add_backs import *'

 # Contribute:
-contact me on discord as @TG-Techie #5402 with your code and and an example and i'll add it to the file with credit!
+Contact me on discord as @TG-Techie #5402 with your code and and an example and I'll add it to the file with credit!